5 types of sharks you can dive with in Oman

 The whitetip reef shark is the most common shark to be found around the Arabian Gulf.
 You can usually spot them resting in caves.
 These sharks hunt at night so during the day, it's easy to find them resting in dark places.
 Average length is roughly 1.25 meters.

-Leopard sharks, otherwise known as Zebra sharks, live at Daymaniyat Islands.
+Zebra sharks, otherwise known as Leopard sharks, live at Daymaniyat Islands.
 They are truly beautiful, with a long slender body, and an equally long tail.
 You can find them while resting on a sandy bottom.
 Leopard sharks eat clams, fish eggs, and shrimp and pose no threat to humans.

 Whale Shark